Tuesday, December 30, 2025

 This is all not a little ironic when you consider Biden hitching his wagon so tightly to being President Obama's Vice President.
 We all saw an African American with the name Barack Hussein Obama weather insane barrages of racism and Islamophobia and still crush his Republican opponents, yet centrists still think we need an old school white guy to win.

 Biden’s target audience loves Obama without realizing what Obama’s presidency proved was possible.
 I wrote about this some before in a blog post entitled “Omitting Obama.”
-Eight years of “O” have had zero effect on their thinking.
-It's as if they had not happened.
+Eight years of “O” have had zero impact on their thinking.
+It's as if they hadn't happened.

 Whether you see class in purely cultural terms or just want others to, Joe Biden sounds like a plausible populist - and even better, an acceptable oneAnd centrist “realism” makes Biden’s awkward racist record acceptable as well.
 They want to take any talk of class or economic equality off the tablebut a little light racism is fine with them and always has been.

 That's not hyperbole.
 If any comfortable conventional pundit has recommended that Biden go on the offensive with his own Sister Souljah Moment, I have not heard about it.
-But I am pretty certain they are thinking of it.
-[And it happened.
-See second edit below.]
+But I'm pretty certain they are thinking of it.
+[And it finally happened.
+See the second edit below.]
 There is no credibly denying this when apologists paint his disadvantages as advantages.
 Because how are they advantages?
-And you cannot portray Biden’s racist past as irrelevant if you think it is an advantage today.
+You can't portray Biden’s racist past as irrelevant if you think it is an advantage today.

 And if you are rationalizing that Joe Biden is cleverly fooling people, ask yourself if Amy McGrath’s disastrously dishonest campaign roll-out fooled anyone.
 Then ask yourself how anyone so utterly befuddled as Joe Biden can be an agile mastermind.

 Obama-to-Trump voters who defected over economic issues such as NAFTA are gettable.
 After decades of contempt and neglect by the Democratic Party establishment, Obama's presidency seemed to reverse this distressing self-sabotaging trend.
-His actions did not always align with his soaring populist rhetoric (and his 2008 language was almost Sandersesque), but Obama did save Detroit with the auto industry bailout.
-That's why the Blue Wall never failed him.
+His actions did not always align with his soaring populist rhetoric (and his 2008 language was almost Sandersesque), but Obama did at least save Detroit with the auto industry bailout.
+That's why the Blue Wall never failed him: Because voters care about “pocket book issues."
+They always have.
+They always will.
+It's a political constant.
+What moron cannot acknowledge this obvious fact?

 Many working class voters wrongly rationalized that Trump didn't really mean his racist rhetoric and was just doing it to get attention.
 Now they know better and are gettable, but we can still fuck it up in a number of ways.
 Naturally, centrists have advocated or already practiced all of them.